BTSB anti-D scandal: Tribunal of Inquiry into the BTSB

-Minister Noonan revealed that the BTSB had agreed to admit liability in the McCole case on 20 September but when Maire Geoghegan-Quinn demanded an full judicial Inquiry, he cited the huge legal costs and lack of clarity that resulted from the Beef Tribunal.
+Minister Noonan revealed that the BTSB had agreed to admit liability in the McCole case on 20 September, but when Maire Geoghegan-Quinn demanded a full judicial inquiry, he cited the huge legal costs and lack of clarity that resulted from the Beef Tribunal.

-A few days later, the Minister had received a letter from the family of Brigid McCole in which they listed a series of questions they expected the Minister to answer.
+A few days later, the minister had received a letter from the family of Brigid McCole in which they listed a series of questions they expected the Minister to answer.

-On 8 October, the minister brought a motion before the Dáil to institute a tribunal of Inquiry into the entire controversy.
+On 8 October, the minister brought a motion before the Dáil to institute a tribunal of inquiry into the entire controversy.

 The terms of reference for this tribunal were based in large part on the questions submitted in the McCole family's letter.

 He stated that he had previously felt such a tribunal unnecessary because he expected the McCole case in the High Court to clarify any issues outstanding from the Expert Group's investigation but given the death of Mrs. McCole, that case could no longer proceed.

 Under Justice Thomas Finlay, this tribunal commenced on 5 November 1996 and sat for a total of 27 days, with the press reporting daily on hearings.
 Although the Expert Group's report had established most of the facts of the case, the reporting of first-hand testimonies and cross examinations of victims, BTSB staff, independent experts, civil servants and politicians had a huge impact on public opinion.

 One of the first witnesses to appear before the tribunal was 27-year old Bríd McCole, daughter of the late Brigid McCole who said it was her "mother's dying wish that the truth of now she suffered and the circumstances surrounding it would be revealed".

 At the final hearings on 4 February 1997, Justice Finlay expressed his deep admiration for those victims who had given evidence and for the manner in which they had contributed to the tribunal with rare courage and great moderation.

 At the final hearings of the tribunal, counsel for the tribunal, Mr James Nugent SC said that would not be appropriate for the tribunal to send its report to the DPP or to recommend prosecutions in the hepatitis C scandal.

 This opinion was echoed by Mr. Frank Clarke SC, counsel for the public interest, by Mr Patrick Hanratty, counsel for the NDAB and by Mr Paul Gallagher SC representing the BTSB.

 On behalf of the BTSB, Mr Paul Gallagher SC issued an apology to all those who had become infected with hepatitis C due to the BTSB's negligence, repeated wrong decisions and breach of protocols.

 Counsel for the Department of Health used the final sitting to voice a comprehensive defense of the department's actions throughout the controversy.

 Mr. Justice Thomas Finlay then took another four weeks to finalize his report and submit it to the Minister for Health who had it published on 11 March 1997.

 Amongst the findings in the report were: